 Take a hike on the Route of the Churches, the Grande Rota Caminho do Atlantico geopark, or visit the UNESCO Biosphere Reserve which includes Berlengas Island and the peninsula of Peniche with its geological formations dating back to the Jurassic Era (200 million years ago).
 Berlengas has been occupied by monks, Muslims, Vikings, pirates, and now tourists (you can actually stay in the Fortress of St. John on the island).
 With Mediterranean currents to the south and Atlantic currents to the north, the climate of the Berlengas archipelago lends itself to one of the most unique ecosystems in the world.

 The unique geography and offshore canyons mean that high-quality surfing conditions are unusually consistent in Peniche across most wind and swell combinations.
 In addition to the world-class beach breaks and reef breaks that lure the best surfers from all over the globe, Peniche is also perhaps the best place in Europe to learn to surf given the variety of swell and wind combinations it can tolerate, particularly in the summer.
 Tapping into this swell potential is the WaveRoller renewable wave energy project that sits beyond the lineup at Praia da Almagreira, which Peniche is expanding to a 5.6-megawatt system over the next decade.

-Peniche has been benchmarked against the STOKE Surf Destinations standard and is working towards STOKE certification by the year 2020/21.
+Peniche has been benchmarked against the STOKE Surf Destinations standard and is working towards STOKE certification.